Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-asc-sqlite.md

 ## The Author's Random Thoughts
-By leveraging generative AI models (GenAI) as "high-level" static analysis tools, we can significantly enhance automated bug finding, given its proficiency in code explanation.
+By leveraging generative AI models (GenAI) as "high-level" static analysis tools, we can significantly enhance automated bug finding, thanks to their proficiency in code explanation.
-For instance, while inferring indirect calls can be challenging for a compiler, GenAI offers new possibilities for making these inferences using retrieve-augmented generation (RAG).
+For example,
+complex program analysis tasks such as points-to analysis and inter-procedural analysis, which are challenging for traditional compilers, can be approached differently using GenAI through retrieve-augmented generation (RAG).
+Additionally,
-GenAI also opens new avenues in automatic exploit generation and vulnerability remediation, given its proficiency in code writing.
+GenAI opens new possibilities for automatic exploit generation and vulnerability remediation due to its strong capabilities in code writing.

 However, GenAI is not a cure-all and is far from perfect.
 That's why our hybrid system is designed to improve GenAI's performance